-Continuing Professional Development (CPD) for Special Educational Needs
+Continuing Professional Development (CPD) for SEN

-- The Link Academy Trust Improvement and Inclusion Hub, SENDCO, SBSL, ATSSL and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of pupils with SEND - All staff have regular CPD meetings.
-The progress of all pupils including those with SEND is a core aspect of the appraisal process and appraisal targets will look at how to develop staff skills in meeting individual pupil needs as necessary. - Teaching assistants are engaged in an ongoing training whereby the role of the teaching assistant is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions. - Peer support and guidance is available daily for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a pupil.
+The Link Academy Trust Improvement and Inclusion Hub, SENDCO, ATSSL and other Senior Leadership Team members provide regular CPD to other staff in school, addressing specific aspects of meeting the needs of pupils with SEND.

+- All staff have regular CPD meetings.
+The progress of all pupils including those with SEND is a core aspect of the appraisal process and appraisal targets will look at how to develop staff skills in meeting individual pupil needs as necessary. - Teaching assistants are engaged in ongoing training whereby their role is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions. - Peer support and guidance is available daily for all staff in school and some of the best training development occurs through professional dialogue with colleagues when looking at meeting the specific needs of a pupil.